 However, toenail fungus is very unsightly.
 So many people prefer to hide their feet.

 Toenail infections can also be painful.
 They usually aren’t serious but (as always) work closely with your doctor.

-There are a number of FDA approved drugs that attack the fungus.
+The allopathic way to treat toenail fungus is with drugs.
+There are a number of FDA approved drugs for this condition.
 However, the oral drugs can cause side effects, including liver damage.
-Topical drugs may not be effective.
+Topical drugs might not be effective.

 Unfortunately, according to the Berkeley letter, winning the war with toenail fungus probably won’t be easy.
 “Toenail fungus is notoriously difficult to cure and rarely goes away on its own,” the authors wrote.